-Hi there, I’m Michelle Sabolchick Pettinato, Professional Concert Sound Engineer
+Hi there I’m Michelle Sabolchick and I'm a Professional Concert Sound Engineer

 For the past 30 years, I have had the wonderful pleasure of helping people enjoy great live performances from their favorite artists all over the world.